SagnikDey92/SagnikDey92.github.io/GSoC.md

 <!-- ---
 title: gsoc19_Final_Eval
 --- -->
 # Google Summer of Code 2019: Boost.Real
 ## Introduction
 I was involved in getting the library Boost.Real to review ready state.
-It is a C++ library that tries to get rid of precision issues caused by traditional floating point arithmetic by using range arithmetic.
+It is a C++ library that tries to get rid of untracked errors caused by traditional floating point arithmetic by using range arithmetic.
 The library was started in GSoC'18 by Laouen Belloli,  and me along with Kimberly Swanson worked on it this year.

 ## Commit Summary with Links (trivial commits omitted)
 [Minor typo corrections.
 Commited before the start of GSoC](https://github.com/BoostGSoC19/Real/commit/225e08025709eaef8da81a5118d1148b0fcbb312)